 5. They last much longer in the vase

-6. They allow everyone to be creative and artistic.
+6. They allow everyone to express themselves creatively

-8. They are much cheaper than the purchased flowers from the florist.
+8. They are much cheaper than bought flowers from the florist

-9. You always have the perfect gift on hand for friends and family
+9. You always have the perfect gift ready for friends and family

-10. Varieties can be cultivated that you would never find in a flower shop, as their delicate flowers would never survive transport: Poppies, cosmos, vetches, for example.
+10. You can grow varieties that you would never find in a flower shop because their delicate flowers would never survive transport: poppies, cosmos, sweet peas, for example.